alx9r/ZeroDSC/Docs/pesterIntegration.md

         It 'get instructions' {
             ConfigInstructions Name {
                 Get-DscResource TestStub ZeroDSC | Import-DscResource
-                TestStub Name { Mode = 'normal' }
+                TestStub Name { Key = 'a' }
             }
         }
     }

 Running that test outputs

     Describing ConfigInstructions exception
-     [-] get instructions 293ms
+     [-] get instructions 360ms
-       PSInvalidCastException: Cannot convert the " Mode = 'normal' " value of type "System.Management.Automation.ScriptBlock" to type "System.Collections.Hashtable".
+       PSInvalidCastException: Cannot convert the " Key = 'a' " value of type "System.Management.Automation.ScriptBlock" to type "System.Collections.Hashtable".
-       ArgumentTransformationMetadataException: Cannot convert the " Mode = 'normal' " value of type "System.Management.Automation.ScriptBlock" to type "System.Collections.Hashtable".
+       ArgumentTransformationMetadataException: Cannot convert the " Key = 'a' " value of type "System.Management.Automation.ScriptBlock" to type "System.Collections.Hashtable".
        ParameterBindingArgumentTransformationException: Cannot process argument transformation on parameter 'Params'.
-Cannot convert the " Mode = 'normal' " value of type "System.Management.Automation.ScriptBlock" to type "System.Collections.Hashtable". at <ScriptBlock>, C:\temp\configInstructionsException.ps1: line 5
+Cannot convert the " Key = 'a' " value of type "System.Management.Automation.ScriptBlock" to type "System.Collections.Hashtable". at <ScriptBlock>, C:\temp\configInstructionsException.ps1: line 5 ...
-       ...

-and some more details that I have not shown here.
+followed by a long stack trace that.
 Looking at the output we immediately see that the error occurred during the "get instructions" test.
 We can see that a `PSInvalidCastException` occurred on line 5.
 Line 5 reads

-     TestStub Name { Mode = 'normal' }
+    TestStub Name { Key = 'a' }

 and by careful inspection we can see that the `@` was forgotten when passing the parameters hashtable so PowerShell interpreted it as a scriptblock.